odoo-cn/sublime-odoo-snippets/README.md

-Several snippets to be used with Sublime 3 in Odoo v8 developments
+Several snippets to be used with Sublime 3 for Odoo developments with new_api

 ## Installation